idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Post interview - magic trick, after interview lets make time to chat
   - Push to get interviews done ASAP
   - Push to get results to candidate ASAP
-  - Walk out of interview connect on linked in and chat with them
+  - Walk out of interview connect on LinkedIn and chat with them
 - Bottom of the Funnel
   - Focus on the needs of the candidate, then talk about how job can solve their needs
   - Beer/Coffee/Call
-  - Share artifacts, and evidence of my teams operations
+  - Share artifacts, and evidence of my team's operations
   - Invite them to talk with the team I support
   - Invite them to have lunch with the team
   - Help them build and evaluate their [dream job, and job switching decision making matrix](/job).